open-spaced-repetition/fsrs4anki/README.md

 # Introduction

 FSRS has been integrated into Anki.
-If your version of Anki is 23.10 or newer, use built-in FSRS.
-If your version of Anki is 2.1.66 or older, use standalone version.
+If your version of Anki is 23.10 or newer, use the built-in FSRS.
+If your version of Anki is 2.1.66 or older, use the standalone version.

 For details about the FSRS algorithm, please read [the algorithm](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm).
 If you are interested, you can also read my papers:
 - [A Stochastic Shortest Path Algorithm for Optimizing Spaced Repetition Scheduling](https://www.maimemo.com/paper/) (free access), and